key-mystic/key-mystic/README.md

 ## - 🌱 I’m currently learning ... the Fundamentals
 ## - 💬 Ask me about ...
 Personal Projects, TTRPGs, Stories
 ## - 📫 How to reach me: ...
 Email (Keyontrelennox02@gmail.com)
 ## - ⚡ Fun fact: ...
-I have successfully completed a 1-20 D&D Campaign while being the DM with no scheduling errors.
+I have successfully completed a Level 1-20 D&D Campaign while being the DM with no scheduling errors.
 -->